monk-io/monk-nexus/nexus-2/README.md

-# Rabbitmq & Monk
+# Monk & Nexus

-This repository contains Monk.io template to deploy sonarqube-community system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy Nexus 3 system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy  with rabbitmq out of box.

 ## Start